Tillotama Shome

-Tillotama Shome is an Indian actress.
-She was nominated for Best Supporting Actress at the 63rd Filmfare Awards for her role in A Death in the Gunj.
-In 2021, she won the Filmfare Award for Best Actress (Critics) for portraying a praiseworthy role Ratna in Sir at the 66th Filmfare Awards.
+Tillotama Shome ([tilotːɔma ʃom]; born 25 June 1979) is an Indian actress known primarily for her work in independent films.
+She began acting with a supporting role in Mira Nair's film Monsoon Wedding (2001).
+She won the Filmfare Critics Award for Best Actress for playing the lead role of a housemaid in the drama film Sir (2018).
+Shome has also starred in the films A Death in the Gunj (2017) and Lust Stories 2 (2023), as well as the television series Delhi Crime (2022), The Night Manager (2023), and Paatal Lok (2025).

+Early life

+Shome was born in Kolkata to Anupam and Baisakhi Shome.
+Shome grew up all over India since her father was with the Indian Air Force.

 Career

-Born in Kolkata, Shome grew up all over India since her father was with the Indian Air Force.
-She went to Delhi's Lady Shri Ram College and became a part of Arvind Gaur's Asmita theatre group.
-She moved to New York in the Autumn of 2004 for a master's program in educational theatre at New York University, where she remained until visiting Mumbai on holiday in February 2008.
-Thereafter, she took up residence in Mumbai and, after completing some outstanding projects in New York, she returned to India in May 2008.
+Shome went to Delhi's Lady Shri Ram College and joined Arvind Gaur's Asmita theatre group.
+She moved to New York in the autumn of 2004 for a master's program in educational theatre at New York University, where she remained until visiting Mumbai on holiday in February 2008.
+Thereafter, she took up residence in Mumbai and after completing some outstanding projects in New York, she returned to India in May 2008.
 In New York, she also taught theatre to murder convicts at a high security US prison.
-Shome is married to Kunal Ross, the nephew of Jaya Bachchan, thus making her the niece-in-law of Jaya and Amitabh Bachchan.

-She played Alice in Mira Nair's feature film Monsoon Wedding, and played Deepa in Shadows of Time (Schatten der Zeit), directed by Florian Gallenberger.
+She made her film debut as Alice in Mira Nair's feature film Monsoon Wedding, and played Deepa in Shadows of Time (Schatten der Zeit), directed by Florian Gallenberger.
 She played a nun in the Australian film The Waiting City by Claire McCarthy.
 Italo Spinelli's Gangor, based on Mahashweta Devi's novel, had her play a social worker.
 She also worked in Qaushiq Mukherjee's Tasher Desh.
 She played Mrs. Ahmadi in the Hindi political thriller film Shanghai directed by Dibakar Banerjee.
-About her performance in Shanghai Rediff wrote "Shome created one of this year's most heartbreaking performances in a Hindi film".
+About her performance in Shanghai, Rediff wrote "Shome created one of this year's most heartbreaking performances in a Hindi film".

 Her other roles have included Lara in Little Box of Sweets (directed by Meneka Das), Jaya in Long After (short film, directed by Afia Nathaniel) and Miraal in Butterfly (directed by Tanuj Chopra).